Ocheben/react-starter/README.md

-# Calendar App Built with React Redux and Web Pack
+# React starter with Redux and Webpack